Updated: Nov 5

 And so this year at the French Open, as the highest-paid female athlete in the world, Naomi checked her bank statements and told the French Open that she would pay the fine because she does not have the time or the mental capacity to move forward with the press conference.
 The French Open once again decided that they would threaten her with another fine if she did not participate in the mandated press conference per her contract.
 With that, Namoi chose to withdraw from the tournament, making the statement that no coin is ever worth her mental health.

 But no literally.
-Fuck a paycheck.
+Forget a paycheck.
 How’s that for a pay check?

 But how many of us are willing to do the same thing?
 How many of us are willing to have the courage to walk away from the establishment and choose our mental health and wellbeing?
 Making a choice to pay the fine instead of giving more of ourselves than we have to give is a radical move in itself.
 The world has painted Black Women out to be desperate for every dollar that comes our way, and the truth be told, that is not who we are.
 Black women tend to find themselves overworked and underpaid.
 Still, we always rise to the occasion and give our best selves.
 Sometimes that best self shows up in the form of a no. We need to provide more nos and walk away from the things that don’t serve us more often.